 Do you require a specific undergraduate major?
 No. We do not require a specific undergraduate major as long as an applicant has completed the required prerequisite courses.

 What is the application deadline?
 The application deadline for admission to our program is January 15.
 We only admit students in the fall.
-So, if you are applying for Fall 2019, your application is due January 15, 2019.
+Your application is due by January 15 of that year.